djfdyuruiry/lua-di/README.md

 return App
 ```

-Configure all your dependencies in one function, then build your application:
+You can configure all your dependencies in one function, then build your application:

 ```lua
 local DependencyInjectionModule = require "luaDi.DependencyInjectionModule"